Welcome to this page. We hope to give you up to date information on this page as it happens!

 Thank you for your continued support.
 Though this guidance is comprehensive, it is not completely exhaustive.
-It should be read alongside existing Government guidance in order for you to make an informed decision about your child’s return to school.
 If you have any further important questions that are not covered in this document or any of the government-based guidance available online, please contact the school by email or phone.

 Essential Documents approved by the Governing Body: